infinitnet/content-update-scheduler/readme.txt

 == Frequently Asked Questions ==

-= How to I schedule a content update? =
+= How do I schedule a content update? =

-Each page and post has a 'Scheduled Content Update' link where you can schedule the content updates.
+Each page and post has a 'Scheduled Content Update' link in overview where you can schedule the content updates.
 Click on it.
-Then select the date and time and then save as draft.
+Then select date and time of the update and save as draft (do not click publish).

 = Does this work with page builders? =

 Yes, it has been tested with Elementor and Oxygen Builder.
-Might work with other page builders as well.
+It may work with other page builders as well.

 == Changelog ==